awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

 :ref:`distributed clusters <distributed-cluster>`, and :ref:`Amazon SageMaker <distributed-sagemaker>` are designed to tackle large dataset, which could take minutes to hours for predicting a large number of target nodes/edges or generating embeddings for all nodes.
-In certain cases when you want to predict a few targets only and hope to obtain results quickly, e.g., less than one second, you will need a 7*24 running server to host trained model and response to inference requests in real time.
+In certain cases when you want to predict a few targets only and expect to get results immediately, e.g., with in one second, you will need a 7*24 running server to host trained model and response to inference requests in real time.

 Since version 0.5, GraphStorm offers CLIs to deploy a trained model as a SageMaker real-time inference